Utah Outdoor Recreation Grants FAQs

 Of course!
 We’d like to make available to all of you some resources that will help you in the process of filling out the grant applications:

-- The downloadable 2016 Program Guide should provide plenty of information as to which projects and programs would qualify for a grant, and provide tips that will help the applicant with the grant application (the updated 2018 version will be available soon).
+- The downloadable 2017 Program Guide should provide plenty of information as to which projects and programs would qualify for a grant, and provide tips that will help the applicant with the grant application (the updated 2018 version will be available soon).

 - If you have a question about the eligibility of your project or a similar question, email us and we will answer your questions in both an email and also on this this page so that it will be visible to the public.